hyperledger-labs/fabric-operations-console/packages/athena/docs/_event_tracking_notes.md

 A dev working on the console does not need to add anything to log new events from new server side http requests.
 All http requests that fit the criteria above are automatically logged.
-The logic for this is in our authentication scheme middleware (even for public/unprotected APIs).
+The logic for this is in our authentication scheme middleware (though it also works over public/unprotected APIs).

 If you need to add events the are from front end Fabric activity, see details below and if you are not a dev open an issue.

 - client side Fabric operations (ones that occur in the browser) can be tracked by using [api #5](./logging_apis.md#client).

 **What is in an event:**